api-keys¶

 Usage: croud api-keys [-h] {list,create,delete,edit} ...

-Lists the API keys that belong to the currently logged in user.
+List all the API keys that belong to the current user.

 Usage: croud api-keys list [-h] [--region REGION]